namdevkashish/KaiburrTask2/README.md

    - `GET /servers/find-by-name/{name}`: Find servers by name and return one or more servers found.
 Return 404 if nothing is found.

 4. **MongoDB Integration**: Implement code to store and retrieve "Server" objects in a MongoDB database.
 Handle the database connection and CRUD operations.

-## Testing

-5. **Test Endpoints**: Use an HTTP client like Postman or cURL to test your API endpoints.
-Ensure that your API functions as expected.

-## Running the Application

-6. **Run the Application**: Compile and run your Java application.
-Ensure it can connect to the MongoDB database.

-7. **Access the API**: Access your API using the URL and port provided by your server framework.

-## Documentation

-8. **API Documentation**: Document your API endpoints and how to use them.
-Provide examples of requests and responses.
-You can generate API documentation using tools like Swagger UI or write it manually in a README or documentation file.

-## Conclusion

-You have successfully implemented a REST API in Java based on the Swagger API definition.
-Your API can perform CRUD operations on "Server" objects stored in a MongoDB database.
-Ensure your application is deployable and can handle real-world use cases.